-Meta Title Tag ():
+Meta Title Tag (32 char):

-Copy
+It’s not just about healthcare.
+It’s about you.

-Meta Description Tag ():
+Meta Description Tag (157 char):

-Copy
+The Rehabilitation Center of Lake City is a new, 83,000-square-foot skilled nursing center with state-of-the-art accommodations and an experienced care team.

 Article Content:

-People with passion.
-People with purpose.
+It’s not just about healthcare.
+It’s about YOU.

-The Rehabilitation Center of Lake City is a brand-new 83,00-square-foot center offering state-of-the-art accommodations with an experience team dedicated to providing a personal, family atmosphere.
+The Rehabilitation Center of Lake City is a brand-new, 83,00-square-foot center offering state-of-the-art accommodations with an experienced team dedicated to providing a personal, family atmosphere.

 No matter the need, we are committed to helping you or your loved one achieve the highest level of independence and health.
 Our amenities and life enrichment programs are our way of caring for you as a whole person.
 Physically, emotionally, socially and spiritually, we provide the comfort and support you need to heal and thrive.

-is also proud to be a part of the Gulf Coast Health Care (GCHC) family.
+The Rehabilitation Center of Lake City is also proud to be a part of the Gulf Coast Health Care (GCHC) family.
 GCHC is a team of 44 skilled nursing centers and two assisted living centers comprised of compassionate healthcare professionals with a reputation for excellence in the Southeastern US.

 GCHC Awards